dagargo/elektroid/README.md

 * Moog Little Phatty and Slim Phatty
 * Novation Summit and Peak

+While Elektroid is already available in some GNU/Linux distributions such as Debian or Ubuntu, it can also be installed easily with a [Flatpak](https://flathub.org/apps/io.github.dagargo.Elektroid).

 ## Installation

 As with other autotools project, you need to run the following commands.
 If you just want to compile `elektroid-cli`, pass `CLI_ONLY=yes` to `./configure`.